2015 Ballard X-Country

 Frequency As a Varsity Runner

 Our only fundraiser is a letter-writing campaign where we ask each athlete to bring in a minimum of 3 addresses.
 Athletes fill in a letter asking for donations and sponsorships to these addresses.
 I will collect the address and letters and send out additional information.
 That’s it, no cookie dough, no pizza, no coupon cards!
 All money collected goes to the team.
 This is a hugely successful fundraiser for our team and program!
-It allows our athletes to spend their time training instead of selling.
+It allows our athletes to spend their time training, instead of selling.
+Participating in the fundraising campaign provides a great way for each team member to become involved in the health of the team and allows every runner a way to connect and invest in their team.

 What do we fund-raise for?